 Place of publication:

-Purpose of the study.
-A systematic assessment of information published in the reviewed publications on the effect of therapy with Mexidol with the course and outcome of ischemic stroke (AI) in adult patients.
+The aim of the study was to systematically evaluate data published in peer-reviewed journals on the effects of Mexidol therapy on the course and outcomes of ischemic stroke (IS) in adult patients.

 Material and methods.
-The meta-analysis includes 11 studies published in Russian (2-randomized controlled, 9-incomeized unraveling cohort studies).
+The meta-analysis included 11 studies published in Russian (2 randomized controlled trials, 9 non-randomized unblinded cohort studies).

 Conclusion.
-The heterogeneity of the design and characteristics of patients led to significant statistical heterogeneity, and therefore the evidence presented at the time of writing the review require further study, taking into account the emergence of new data.
+Heterogeneity in study designs and patient characteristics resulted in significant statistical heterogeneity, and therefore the evidence available at the time of writing requires further study in light of emerging data.

 Actual